This post may contain affiliate links. Please read my disclosure policy.

 When I think about the proper dip, contrasting texture is very important.
 That’s where the toasty, seedy, crunchy topping comes in.
 Reminiscent of a savory granola, but made quickly on the stovetop, just enough to produce a golden brown flavor and bring out the nuttiness of the seeds.
 The dried tart cherries are a tangy, sweet component that really compliments the rest of the savory ingredients – similar to how we often use them in salads.
 With every bite of the hummus, there’s creamy and crunchy textures!

-Besides its special pink color, this vegan hummus recipe has an incredibly smooth texture from my go-to technique: peeling half of the chickpea skins and adding up to 1/2 cup of the chickpea water while blending.
+Besides its special pink color, this vegan hummus recipe has an incredibly smooth texture from my go-to technique: peeling half of the chickpea skins and adding a little cold water while blending.
 This, in addition to the tahini and olive oil send it into ultra creamy territory.
 Both those ingredients add rich flavor as well.

 You can serve this hummus with crackers or vegetables, roasted summer squash, pita bread, or as a spread for a lunch wrap.

 tag @heartbeetkitchen on instagram and hashtag it #heartbeetkitchen

 What an awesome recipe!!!
 I love the seedy crunch!

 This looks delicious!
 Ithaca cold-crafted hummus makes an amazing lemon-beet hummus.
 Super smooth and tasty!
 I find it at the Lunds downtown Minneapolis and have to be careful not to eat half the container in one sitting.